An unforgettable villain is an absolute necessity for a insanely popular novel. The stronger your villain the more powerful your story.

 Now go back to the beginning.
 What did you learn about famous villains.
 Do these tips and tricks apply to them.
 Of course they do.
 That is what makes them memorable.

 So if you want to write an unforgettable villain just follow these suggestions.

 Now we will give you a special tool, just for readers of our website

 This will make creating a villain easy.

-We have created a Create a Villain Worksheet, using all these ideas.
+We have created a Create a sensational Villain Worksheets, using all these ideas.